otakuict/otakuict/README.md

 I am a Full Stack Developer from Thailand. <img src="https://upload.wikimedia.org/wikipedia/commons/a/a9/Flag_of_Thailand.svg" width="30">
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

+- :zap: Familiar with Javascript and also practice in Typescript.

+- :fire: Passionate about being a Good Software Engineer.

 - :globe_with_meridians: I also work on some Embeded system and IoT.

-- :zap: In my free time, I solve problems on LeetCode and read tech articles AND ANIME!!.

 - :beer: Lover